RailCar Deals

 coil car

-Coil cars are round-topped railcars meant for the transportation of coils, usually sheet metals like steel.
+Coil cars are a type of gondola with racks to handle round steel coils, usually sheet metals like steel.
 They come in a variety of lengths, tonnage, and capacities for specialized commodities.
 They keep cargo secure and can be easily customized.

 Flatcars

-Flatcars are open-topped railcars primarily used to transport industrial parts like pipes, rails, or steel machinery.
+Flatcars are flat top railcars primarily used to transport industrial parts like pipes, rails, or steel machinery.
 You may have also seen them carrying stacks of lumber or large vehicles like tractors or tanks.
-As you can guess, these cars are low to the ground and completely flat..
+As you can guess, these cars are low to the ground and completely flat.

 Gondolas